MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal.md

 ### Allow service principals to use Power BI APIs

 Web apps registered in Azure Active Directory (Azure AD) will use an assigned service principal to access Power BI APIs without a signed in user.
-To allow an app to use service principal authentication its service principal must be included in an allowed security group.
+To allow an app to use service principal authentication, its service principal must be included in an allowed security group.
 [Learn more](../developer/embedded/embed-service-principal.md)

 > [!NOTE]
 > Service principals inherit the permissions for all Power BI tenant settings from their security group.
 To restrict permissions, create a dedicated security group for service principals and add it to the 'Except specific security groups' list for the relevant, enabled Power BI settings.